-As at December 31, 2024, the Company reflected the long-term debt amounts as a current liability and long-term liability based on the payment dates.
+As at March 31, 2025, the Company reflected the long-term debt amounts as a current liability based on the payment dates and missing scheduled payment dates.
 Eguana has been and continues to work with the senior lender of this long-term debt and has received payment deferrals since December 1, 2023, and throughout 2024.
 In May 2024 and again in August 2024, the Company entered into forbearance agreements with the lender whereby the Lender has agreed to a deferral of payments up to and including September 1, 2024, predicated on the same subjective conditions that if not complied with render the forbearance to be terminated.
 The Company made updated payments to the loan in 2024, however subsequent to the year, the Company has not made addition payments.
 The relationship remains in good standing and the Lender has not taken any action.